Manny-Brar/Anomaly-Detection-Models/README.md

-# Anomaly-Detection-Models

-Credit Card Anomaly Detection Models¶
+# Credit Card Anomaly Detection Models

 Brainstation Data Science Capstone | 2019 | Manny Brar

 Objective=
 The importance of effective and quick detection of fraud events is becoming more and more essential everyday with the rise in fraud activity over the years.
 For my project I have decided to explore and evaluate a few different machine learning classification models to see which model will have the highest accuracy to detect anomaly transactions.
 I will utilize both supervised and unsupervised methods and compare overall performance metrics to determine the best option.